rollingsu/rollingsu.github.io/_pages/about.md

   - /about.html
 ---
 ---
-Hi😄, I'm Zhaolong Su, a senior student at Beijing University of Technology, and a Incoming PhD at William & Mary.
-My research interests primarily focus on <span class= "gradient-text">**Machine Learning, Computer Vision, Multimodal Learning**</span>
+Hi😄, I'm Zhaolong Su, I graduate from Beijing University of Technology as bachelor, and first year PhD at William & Mary, I am very fortunate to be supervised by [Prof. Jindong Wang](https://jd92.wang/).
+I do vision related research, primarily focus on <span class= "gradient-text">** Multimodal Perception, and World Model.**</span>.

-I am a researcher at Johns Hopkins University, working with Bloomberg Distinguished Prof. Alan Yuille.
+I also research at Johns Hopkins University, working with Bloomberg Distinguished Prof. Alan Yuille.
 Prior to that, I worked at Peking University, supervised by Prof. Wentao Zhang.
 I also had a wonderful experience at HKU, we have promoted the development and application of CT-free scoliosis treatment.
-I am also interning at Chinese Academy of Sciences(CAS) supervised by Prof.Guoqi Li
+I also interned at Chinese Academy of Sciences(CAS) supervised by Prof.Guoqi Li

-Recently, I organized a seminar with Professor Xin Zhou from Vanderbilt(Vandy) University and Professor Shan Wang from the Vandy wet lab.
-While I may not directly pursue this field, I find it incredibly interesting

 ---